virati/research_vision/README.md

 ## Antidepressant DBS
 * Limitations of Measurement
 * Linking Brain and Behavior
+* Linking Stim and Brain Response
-* Linking Stim and Brain
+* Linking Stim and Brain Dynamics

 ## Geometry of Delays